solidstack-org/SolidStack.Coroutines/README.md

 ## Basic Usage

-SolidStack.Coroutines allow you to run coroutines outside of Unity (or any other) native update loop.
+SolidStack.Coroutines allows you to run coroutines outside of Unity (or any other) native update loop.
-It allows you to pass it as an interface, and provide different implementations (e.g. test time).
+It allows you to pass it as an interface, and provide different implementations (e.g. during test time).
 You can choose to provide a mock implementation in your unit tests, or use a real one and control how it ticks in your integration tests.